Suggested links

 VA benefits applications should be completed as soon as a mesothelioma diagnosis is confirmed.
 The sooner a VA claim is filed, the sooner the veteran can get their monthly payouts and pursue low-cost medical treatments.

-Our team can help you file for Army mesothelioma VA benefits right now.
-Call (866) 608-8933 to get started, or learn more in our Free Veterans Compensation Guide.
+Our team can help you file for Army mesothelioma VA benefits right now or increase your VA payouts.
+Call (866) 608-8933 to get started.

 Private Benefits for Army Veterans With Mesothelioma

 Besides receiving financial aid and medical care from the VA, U.S. Army veterans with mesothelioma are entitled to private compensation as well.
-By filing private mesothelioma claims, veterans can sometimes receive millions of dollars.
+By filing private mesothelioma claims, veterans can receive millions of dollars on average.

 • $4.3 million for a boilermaker